Odulah/Costumer_support_AI_Asistant/README.md

 # Customer Support AI Assistant

 ## 🔍 Overview
-This project is a Retrieval-Augmented Generation (RAG) based AI assistant designed to help answer customer support queries.
-It retrieves relevant past Q&A data and generates contextual, human-like responses using the Falcon-7B model from Hugging Face.
+This project is a **Retrieval-Augmented Generation (RAG)** based AI assistant designed to answer customer support queries.
+It retrieves the most relevant historical Q&A data and generates contextual, human-like responses using the **`mistralai/mistral-7b-instruct`** model via **OpenRouter.ai** API.

+The app is now **fully deployed** with optimized performance and dual interfaces — powered by **FastAPI** and a more interactive **Gradio** UI for quick testing.

 ---

 ## ✅ Submission Checklist
 - [x] Clean, modular GitHub repository ✅
-- [x] API endpoint (optional: can be deployed using Replit/Render) ✅
+- [x] Fully deployed model integration with OpenRouter ✅
+- [x] FastAPI and Gradio interfaces ✅
+- [x] Optimized codebase for performance ✅
 - [x] README and PPT with approach, RAG details, and explainability ✅

 ---

 ## 🛠️ Tech Stack
 - Python
 - FastAPI
-- Hugging Face Transformers & Inference API
+- Gradio
 - FAISS (Facebook AI Similarity Search)
-- SentenceTransformers (`all-MiniLM-L6-v2`)
+- Hugging Face SentenceTransformers (`all-MiniLM-L6-v2`)
+- OpenRouter API (`mistralai/mistral-7b-instruct`)

 ---

 ## 🧠 Approach Taken

 1. **Data Loading & Cleaning:**
    - Loaded customer support Q&A dataset from Hugging Face: `MohammadOthman/mo-customer-support-tweets-945k`
-   - Cleaned null and duplicate values.
-   - Saved as `clean_data.csv`.
+   - Removed nulls and duplicates, saved as `clean_data.csv`.

 2. **Embedding & Indexing:**
-   - Used SentenceTransformer model `all-MiniLM-L6-v2` for embedding queries.
+   - Used `all-MiniLM-L6-v2` for semantic embedding.
-   - Built a FAISS vector index to support fast semantic similarity search.
+   - Built FAISS index for fast vector similarity search.

 3. **RAG Pipeline:**
-   - **Retrieval:** Given a query, retrieve top 3 most semantically similar past Q&As.
+   - **Retrieval:** Top 3 most semantically similar Q&As are selected.
-   - **Augmentation:** Create a prompt by combining retrieved Q&As with the user's query.
+   - **Augmentation:** Prompt is formed using retrieved context and the user query.
-   - **Generation:** Send the prompt to Falcon-7B via Hugging Face API to generate a final response.
+   - **Generation:** Prompt sent to `mistralai/mistral-7b-instruct` via OpenRouter API to generate a helpful, context-aware answer.

-4. **Serving via API:**
+4. **Serving the App:**
-   - Used FastAPI to expose a `/generate` endpoint for the assistant.
+   - **FastAPI** backend with `/generate` endpoint.
+   - **Gradio** front-end for real-time interaction (preferred for usability).

 ---

 ## 🔄 RAG Implementation
-**Retrieval**:
-- Vector representation of queries built using `all-MiniLM-L6-v2`.
+**Retrieval**
-- Indexed using FAISS with L2 similarity.
+- Embeds and indexes Q&A pairs using `all-MiniLM-L6-v2` + FAISS
-- Search function retrieves top_k matches.

-**Augmentation**:
+- Uses L2 similarity to retrieve relevant examples

+**Augmentation**
-- Selected top 3 matches.
+- Combines top 3 retrieved Q&As with the user query to build the context-rich prompt
-- Created structured prompt with context Q&A + user query.

-**Generation**:
-- Used `Mistral-7B-Instruct-v0.1` via Hugging Face Inference API.
+**Generation**
+- Prompt passed to `mistralai/mistral-7b-instruct` via OpenRouter
-- Output is post-processed to return only the generated answer.
+- Output is cleaned and post-processed for delivery

 ---

 ## 📢 Explainability Techniques
-- Matching Q&A pairs and similarity scores are logged and can be optionally returned.
+- Matching Q&As and similarity scores are logged for traceability.
-- Keeps responses traceable and easy to debug.
+- Debugging and transparency supported with optional logs.
-- (Optional future enhancement: use LIME/SHAP for deeper model transparency.)
+- *(Planned)* LIME/SHAP integration for deeper model understanding.

 ---